agentdr1/LA_MIL/README.md

 <img src="./pngs/pipeline.png" width="700px"></img>

-## Local Attention Multiple Instance Learning - PyTorch
+## Transformer based Multiple Instance Learning - PyTorch

-Implementation Transformer architectures for Multiple Instance Learning (MIL) in PyTorch.
+Implementation of Transformer architectures for Multiple Instance Learning (MIL) in PyTorch.
 Currently we have implemented a Graph Transformer for local attention ('LA_MIL') and a vanilla Transformer using global self attention ('GA_MIL').